Laravel: Framework history

 Lumen 5.0 is the initial release of the Lumen framework, a light derivative of Laravel optimized for speed.
 This initial release is based on the Laravel 5.x series of PHP components, and following versions reflect the Laravel versions with which it shares common infrastructure.
 As of 2022, authors no longer recommend the use of Lumen for gaining these advantages, and promote Laravel Octane instead.

 Laravel 5.1, released in June 2015, was the first release of Laravel to receive long-term support (LTS).
 New LTS versions were planned for one every two years.

 Laravel 5.3 was released on August 23, 2016.
 The new features in 5.3 are focused on improving developer speed by adding additional out of the box improvements for common tasks.

 Laravel 5.4 was released on January 24, 2017, with many new features like Laravel Dusk, Laravel Mix, Blade Components and Slots, Markdown Emails, Automatic Facades, Route Improvements, Higher Order Messaging for Collections, and many others.

-Laravel 6 was released on September 3, 2019, shift blueprint code generation, introducing semantic versioning, compatibility with Laravel Vapor, improved authorization responses, improved job middleware, lazy collections, and sub-query improvements.
+Laravel 6 was released on September 3, 2019.
+It incorporated shift blueprint code generation, semantic versioning, compatibility with Laravel Vapor, improved authorization responses, improved job middleware, lazy collections, and sub-query improvements.
 The frontend scaffolding was removed from the main package and moved into the laravel/ui package.

 Laravel 7 was released on March 3, 2020, with new features like Laravel Sanctum, Custom Eloquent Casts, Blade Component Tags, Fluent String Operations and Route Model Binding Improvements.

 Laravel 8 was released on September 8, 2020, with new features like Laravel Jetstream, model factory classes, migration squashing, Tailwind CSS for pagination views and other usability improvements.

 Laravel 9 was released on February 8, 2022.

 Laravel 10 was released on February 14, 2023.

+Laravel 11 was released on March 12, 2024.
+It was announced on the Laravel blog and other social media, it was also discussed in detail at Laracon EU in Amsterdam on 5–6 February.
+Along with Laravel 11, a first-party websocket server called Laravel Reverb was released.

 Release history

-Versions designated LTS were supported with bug fixes for 2 years and security fixes for 3 years.
+Starting with Laravel 5 and up to Laravel 8, versions designated LTS were supported with bug fixes for 2 years and security fixes for 3 years.
 Other releases were supported with bug fixes for 6 months and security fixes for 1 year.

-As of version 8, major versions are released yearly, and the support timeline is: bug fixes for 18 months and security fixes for 2 years, for all releases.
+As of version 8, major versions are released yearly, and the support timeline was changed to provide every version with 18 months of bugfixes and 2 years of security fixes.
 For additional libraries, only the latest major release receives bug fixes.

-Source: Laravel

-Features

-The following features serve as Laravel's key design points (where not specifically noted, descriptions refer to the features of Laravel 3):